Human Rights

 - *A series of processes for assessing adverse impacts on human rights, responding to survey results, conducting follow-up surveys, and disseminating information about response methods.

 Under the respecting human rights promotion system, since fiscal 2022, we have conducted human rights risk assessments for the Group engaging external consultants, as part of our human rights due diligence.
-In fiscal 2023, we carried out human rights risks survey using a Self-Assessment Questionnaire (SAQ), including matters related to the prohibition of forced labor, child labor, and discrimination, fair treatment, wages and working hours, freedom of association, and respect for indigenous peoples' lives and local communities.
-This survey targeted group companies outside of Europe and North America.
-In fiscal 2024, we intend to expand the survey to group companies in Europe and North America and identify human right risks of the Group.
-We also further strengthen our efforts in promoting respect for human rights within the Sumitomo Pharma Group.
+By the end of fiscal 2024, we carried out human rights risks survey using a Self-Assessment Questionnaire (SAQ), including matters related to the prohibition of forced labor, child labor, and discrimination, fair treatment, wages and working hours, freedom of association, and respect for indigenous peoples' lives and local communities.
+This survey targeted 14 group companies, including Sumitomo Pharma.
+As a result, although several risks were identified, no serious human rights risks requiring urgent action were identified, as efforts to mitigate these risks had already been implemented.
+In fiscal 2025, we expect to conduct company-specific questionnaires and interviews as a follow-up to this survey.
+Moreover, to deepen the Group's efforts to respect human rights, we will strengthen our group-wide system for promoting respect for human rights and also enhance employee education and awareness-raising, as well as engagement with stakeholders.

 Consultation and Reporting on Human Rights Issues